Longevity diet

 Legumes

 Protein in the longevity diet comes largely from legumes and fish.
-Greatly reducing red meat, and even chicken and dairy products means turning to peas and beans for the required amino acids.
+Greatly reducing red meat, chicken and dairy products means turning to peas and beans for the required amino acids.

 Vegans who eat no animal products are remarkably healthy in many respects with lower levels of malignant tumours, hypertension and diabetes.